babaarush/babaarush/README.md

 👀 Interests: I’m interested in Fullstack development
 📚 Currently Learning: JavaScript, Node.js, and Git
 ⚡ Fun Fact: I'm in the 8th grade 👍
-💬 Feedback: Would appreicate feedback on my projects
+💬 Feedback: Would appreciate feedback on my projects

 <!---
 babaarush/babaarush is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.